 2 GSAT-0204 (E22) was removed from active service on 08/12/2017 for the purpose of constellation management (ref.
 NAGU: 2017045).
-Therefore its performance is not reported in the Dashboard (ref.: Table 3) for the corresponding month.
-Its Ranging Accuracy and SIS Availability figures do not contribute to the reported average values, although they were in line with the expected the [OS-SDD] targets.
+Therefore its performance is not reported in the Dashboard (ref.: Table 3).

 For the most up-to-date information about the Galileo Constellation, please refer to the information published by the European GNSS Service Centre (GSC) on its website: